fzi-forschungszentrum-informatik/BEMCom/services/apis/django-api/Readme.md

   source/api/manage.py migrate
   ```

-  Note: This is done automatically if start up the API container.
+  Note: This is done automatically if you start up the API container.

 * To create the Admin user (that you need to login into the AdminUI) use: